-We modify the original mixed face lifting algorithm to make it more usable in a real-time setting.
-In particular, instead of using the desired error in order to control the width neighborhood around each face [21], we instead use a desired reach-time step to control neighborhood widths.
+We modify the original mixed face lifting algorithm to make it usable in a realtime setting.
+In particular, instead of using the desired error in order to control the neighborhood width around each face [Dang 2000], we use a desired reach-time step to control neighborhood widths.
 This parameter allows us to tune the total number of steps used in the method, and therefore alter the runtime.
-After the given reach-time is obtained, the desired step size is decreased (which reduces the width of the neighborhoods, and therefore the derivative error at each step) and the computation is restarted.
+After the given reachtime is obtained, the desired step size is decreased (which reduces the width of the neighborhoods, and therefore the derivative error at each step) and the computation is restarted.
+In our algorithm, initially we use a time step which is some factor, say one tenth, of the desired reach time.
+The decrease is computed by dividing the time step by two.
 In this way, the algorithm will produce progressively more accurate answers, for as much runtime as the task is given.

-The high-level algorithm, given a fixed desired step size (reachTimeStep), is given in Figure 1.
-For a box, there are two faces for every dimension (one for the minimum face along that dimension and one for the maximum face), and thus there are also two face neighborhoods for every dimension.
+The high-level algorithm, given a fixed desired step size (reachTimeStep), is given in Algorithm 1.
+For a box, there are two faces for every dimension (one for each of the minimum and maximum faces along that dimension), and there are two corresponding face neighborhoods (regions where the face may advance through during the current time step) for every dimension.
 The neighborhoods, nebs, are constructed based on the desired reach-time step.
-This neighborhood construction process will be elaborated on later.
+This neighborhood construction process will be elaborated on shortly.